 - 1 cup sour cream

-- 1/2 cup heavy whipping cream
+- 1/2 cup whipping cream or heavy cream

-- dash or two of Worcestershire sauce
+- 1 Tbs.
+Worcestershire sauce

 - 1 Tbs. spicy brown mustard

-- 2 tsp. white wine vinegar
+- 1 Tbs. white wine vinegar

-- 1-2 cloves garlic, crushed
+- 1-2 cloves garlic, crushed if desired

 For the Au Jus